First measurement using a nuclear emulsion detector of the $\nu_{\mu}$ charged-current cross section on iron around the 1$\,$GeV energy region: Track reconstruction

 \subsection{Track reconstruction in the ECC bricks}

 The track pieces recorded in an emulsion layer are called ``micro tracks.''
 The positions $(x, y)$ and slopes~(tan$\theta_{x}$, tan$\theta_{y}$) of the micro tracks were measured using the hyper-track selector~(HTS)~\cite{HTS_2017}.
 The HTS recognizes a series of grains on a straight line as a micro track by taking 16 tomographic images in the emulsion layer.
 The slope acceptance of the HTS was set to $|$tan$\theta_{x(y)} <$1.7~($|\theta_{x(y)}|\lesssim 60^{\circ}$).
 The track angle $\theta$ is defined as the angle with respect to the Z-direction.
-The pulse height~(PH)~\cite{PH_2004} and VPH were measured, revealing a strong correlation with the blackness of the track.
+The pulse height~(PH)~\cite{PH_2004} and VPH of the track were measured.
 The PH is defined as the number of tomographic images that have pixels associated with the track, while the VPH is the total number of pixels associated with the track in all 16 tomographic images.
+The PH and VPH measure the mean energy loss of the charged particles.
 A single scan covers an area of 130\,mm $\times$ 90\,mm, with each emulsion film covered by six scans.
 After scanning, the tracks are reconstructed via a NETSCAN~\cite{DOUNUT_2002,NETSCAN2_2012}-based procedure.
 The tracks connecting the positions of micro tracks on both sides of the polystyrene sheet are called ``base tracks,'' and are used as track segments in this analysis.
 The base track detection efficiency ranges between 95 and 99\%, with variation caused by individual film differences.
 After reconstructing the base tracks, the rotation, slant, parallel translation, and gap between emulsion films are adjusted.
 This alignment process determines the relative positions of the films during the beam exposure.
 Following the alignment process, the ECC tracks are reconstructed by connecting the base tracks both in adjacent films and in films separated by one or two films.
 The slope- and position-related tolerances associated with the base track connections are defined as functions of the track slope.
 The connection efficiency exceeds 99\%.
 In this analysis, the ECC tracks are required to pass through at least one iron plate and two emulsion films.
+The momentum threshold for proton tracks is around 200\,MeV/$c$, while that for charged pion tracks is around 50\,MeV/$c$.